moka-guys/mokabed/LiveBedfiles/Pan5208_Logfile.md

 # Replace Entrez ID with gene symbols

-Open Pan5191_capture.bed in Excel, first split the GeneAccession column on semi colon and create a column concatenating EntrezID;GeneSymbol.
+a) Open Pan5191_capture.bed in Excel, first split the GeneAccession column on semi colon and create a column concatenating EntrezID;GeneSymbol.
 Excel saves file as a csv, so open file in VS code and replace "," with a tab This helps visualise changes during code review

 In Excel format Entrez;Gene_Accession to only include gene symbol:
-a) Use find and replace to edit Entrez;Gene_Accession column to only include Gene symbols.
+b) Use find and replace to edit Entrez;Gene_Accession column to only include Gene symbols.
 Find *; and and leave replace field empty (remember to select wildcard option) Excel saves output as csv, in VScode replace "," with a tab

+NOTE: Noticed the concatenation didn't apply for majority of the regions, so starting from step A again.